Volos: Province

 The province of Volos (Επαρχία Βόλου) was one of the provinces of the Magnesia Prefecture.
 Its territory corresponded with that of the current municipalities Volos, Rigas Feraios, South Pelion and Zagora-Mouresi.
 It was abolished in 2006.

 Geography

 Volos is the administrative centre of the Magnesia regional unit.
 Many of the city domains are separated through natural barricades, such as rivers.

 Three main rivers/mountain torrents all rise from mount Pelion (with its peak at 1,610 m), crossing the city to create a unique urban geography, before ending in the Pagasetic Gulf flowing west.
 The Anavros river, famous for Jason's pass, divides the Nea Demetriada district from the rest of the urban area.
 Krafsidonas is the major river passing through the city and constitutes the natural lung of the urbanized area of Volos, as well as the boundary between the major municipalities of the metropolitan city, the municipalities of Volos and Nea Ionia.
 Xirias (Ξηριάς), is the largest torrent in the metropolitan urban area of Volos and passes through the Nea Ionia municipal area.

 Climate

-Volos, having a Csa Mediterranean climate, typically experiences neither particularly high nor extremely low temperatures throughout the year.
-Its climate is one of low humidity, favourable for all kinds of activities.
-The Pelion mountain, with its own microclimate, affects the city's weather.